C++ Math fmax

 Maximum value is :1.3

-In this example, value of y is nan.Therefore, fmax function returns the value of x.
+In this scenario, the value of y is not a number (NaN).
+Consequently, the fmax function will output the value of x.